clondon0792/Final_Project_Repo/README.md

-## Desired questions to answer with the data: W
+## Desired questions to answer with the data:
 What relationship is there between gas prices and the occurance of fatalities?